Please note that the Pagoda is currently undergoing important conservation work until early 2018.

 The Pagoda was one of the jewels in the crown of Georgian London.
 It was so unusual that a suspicious public were unconvinced it would remain standing when it was built in 1762.

-The Pagoda tapers, with successive floors from the first to the topmost being 1 ft less (30 cm) in diameter and height than the preceding one.
+Designed at the height of the 18th century craze for Chinoiserie, it tapers with successive floors from the first to the topmost being 1ft less (30 cm) in diameter and height than the preceding one.
 The original building was very colourful; the roofs being covered with varnished iron plates, with a dragon on each corner.
-There were 80 dragons in all each carved from wood and gilded with real gold.
+There were 80 dragons in all, each carved from wood and gilded with real gold.

-There have been several restorations, mainly to the roofs, but the original colours and the dragons have not been replaced, although the question of replica dragons was discussed in 1979.
+There have been several restorations in the past, mainly to the roofs.
+However, the original colours and the dragons have not been replaced until now.

 The dragons are set to return to Kew's Pagoda once again, as part of a conservation project which will see the building returned to its 18th century splendour.
 Heritage charity Historic Royal Palaces — which has already completed major restorations of Kew Palace (King George III’s former home) and the Royal Kitchens within Kew Gardens — is undertaking a two-year project to return the Pagoda to its former glory.
 Offering one of the earliest and finest bird’s eye views of London, the Pagoda is expected to reopen to the public permanently in 2018.